-The August issue features my investigation of Fyvie Castle in Scotland.
-Available from all good newsagents or online from the publisher www.psychicnews.org.uk/
+The April issue of Psychic News features my investigation of Edinburgh Castle and its ghosts.
+Available from all good newsagents or online here - www.psychicnews.org.uk/

 John is a TV/radio presenter and author living in Suffolk